 By wearing sunglasses that offer 100% UV protection, you can reduce your risk of developing sight robbing diseases, like cataracts and macular degeneration, and reduce glaucoma symptoms.
 Polarized lenses, in particular, can help with glare.
 With yearly comprehensive eye exams, early diagnosis and consistent treatment, you can prevent vision deterioration from glaucoma or similar sight-threatening eye diseases.
-Contact West Houston Eye in West Houston to book your eye doctor's appointment today.
+Contact Eye Shop in West Houston to book your eye doctor's appointment today.

 Book an eye exam at an eye clinic near you to learn more about your candidacy for contact lenses and which type is right for you.

 West Houston Eye, your Houston eye doctor for eye exams and eye care

 Alternatively, book an appointment online here CLICK FOR AN APPOINTMENT

 While there is currently no cure for glaucoma, there are many effective treatment options available.
 Treatments that can help stop or slow the progression of glaucoma include eye drops, oral medications, as well as laser and surgical procedures.